sgmoore/Audiobookshelf-calibre-plugin/README.md

 | Audible Average Story Rating | Average Story Rating from Audible with Half Stars             | Rating       |
 | Audible Rating Count         | Number of (star) ratings on Audible (overall ratings)         | Integer      |
 | Audible Review Count         | Number of (text) reviews on Audible                           | Integer      |

 </details>

-## Usage

-### Sync

-Click the Audiobookshelf icon in the toolbar or right-click and select "Sync from Audiobookshelf"

 #### Scheduled Sync